awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 This tutorial refers to modern web encryption simply as TLS\.

 **Important**
 These procedures are intended for use with Amazon Linux 2\.
 We also assume that you are starting with a fresh Amazon EC2 instance\.
-If you are trying to set up a LAMP web server on an instance with a different distribution, or if you are resuing an older, existing instance, some procedures in this tutorial might not work for you\.
+If you are trying to set up a LAMP web server on an instance with a different distribution, or if you are reusing an older, existing instance, some procedures in this tutorial might not work for you\.
 For information about LAMP web servers on Ubuntu, see the Ubuntu community documentation [ApacheMySQLPHP](https://help.ubuntu.com/community/ApacheMySQLPHP)\.
 For information about Red Hat Enterprise Linux, see the Customer Portal topic [Web Servers](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/System_Administrators_Guide/ch-Web_Servers.html)\.

 **Topics**
 + [Prerequisites](#ssl_prereq)